-The Board has declared a final fully franked dividend of 2.5 cents per share payable on 2 October 2015.
-The total dividend FY2015 is 3.75 cents per share, which is greater than dividends paid in FY2014 of 3.5 cents.
-The dividend reflects the Board's confidence in LMW's underlying revenue results in FY2015 and the forecast growth for FY2016.
+The Board has declared a final fully franked dividend of 3.25 cents per share payable on 4 October 2016.
+The total dividend FY2016 is 4.5 cents per share, an increase of 0.75 cents per share on FY2015.
+The dividend reflects a 75% payout ratio and improved cash position.

 LandMark White has maintained a consistent level of fully franked dividends since listing in 2003.
-With significant surplus franking credits dividends should continue to be fully franked for the foreseeable future.
+With a significant surplus of franking credits, dividends should continue to be fully franked for the foreseeable future.